 Denese Harmon, CAMS

-Denese’s journey in financial crimes investigation began somewhat by chance when she was a young mother fresh out of college with an Associate’s degree in Business Administration.
+Denese Harmon, CAMS, is an Assistant Vice President and a Financial Crimes Investigator at First Bank (FBNC) in Troy, North Carolina.
+With over 15 years of experience in anti-money laundering (AML), fraud prevention, and financial crime investigations, Denese is dedicated to protecting the integrity of the financial system.
+She leverages her expertise in transaction monitoring, KYC/CDD/EDD compliance, and regulatory risk management to identify and mitigate complex financial threats, making a tangible impact on both organizations and individuals.
+Denese’s journey in financial crimes investigation began somewhat by chance when she was fresh out of college looking for her first "real job".
 She took a staffing position at a local bank in their fraud department, focusing on debit card and ATM fraud detection, and quickly discovered a natural aptitude for investigations.
-She continued to develop her skills in ATM, debit card, and check fraud investigations, eventually expanding into anti-money laundering and Bank Secrecy Act compliance.
-In her current role, Denese analyzes large volumes of transactions to detect illicit activity, including terrorist financing, drug and human trafficking, and elder financial exploitation.
-Collaborating closely with law enforcement and government agencies, she finds fulfillment in stopping criminal behavior and seeing the real-world results of her work.
+She continued to develop her skills in ATM, debit card, check fraud, and Ecommerce investigations, eventually expanding into anti-money laundering and Bank Secrecy Act compliance.
+In her current role, Denese analyzes large volumes of transactions to detect illicit activity, including terrorist financing, drug and human trafficking, tax evasion, and elder financial exploitation.
+Collaborating with law enforcement and government agencies, she finds fulfillment in stopping criminal behavior and seeing the real-world results of her work.
+A Certified Anti-Money Laundering Specialist (CAMS), Denese is proud to have achieved this benchmark certification, a goal that culminates her extensive hands-on experience in detecting complex financial crimes and formalizes her expertise in unmasking sophisticated money-laundering schemes.
+She is passionate about mentoring emerging professionals in financial crime compliance and actively shares insights on new evolving risks.
+Outside of work, Denese enjoys traveling, spending time with her family, and caring for her dogs, bringing the same analytical rigor, dedication, and curiosity to her personal life as she does to her career.

 • ACAM Certification